Leora Honeyman

 Artist Statement

-Leora Honeyman is a speculative artist centred in the crafts of ceramics and glass.
+Leora Honeyman is a multi media artist centred in the crafts of ceramics and glass.

 Working across multiple processes, she employs her acquired skills, craftsmanship and empathic understanding of materials in unusual ways to produce unexpected results.
-Digitally produced geometries are subjected to unpredictable, alchemic, material transformations in order to synthesise organic influences, while pattern and purpose are transplanted from their usual associations offering end results which sit outside convention and further encourage the otherworldly interpretation of the work.
+Digitally produced geometries are subjected to unpredictable, alchemic, material transformations, while pattern and purpose are transplanted from their usual associations offering end results which sit outside convention and further encourage the otherworldly interpretation of the work.

 CV